What is it?

 How do I enroll?

 Register for available courses through WebAdvisor.
 Courses will be available to students on a first-come-first-served basis following registration start dates.
 Please fill out a degree program change form if you plan to choose the Addictions Counseling cognate.
-(Forms can be obtained in the Admissions or Academic Office.)
 Addictions Counseling courses can be used to fulfill the interdisciplinary cognate as well.

-Apply as a non-degree seeking student and take any or all of the 3 Addictions Counseling cognate courses.
+Anyone who already holds a master's degree will need to apply using the Non-Degree Application.
+This will allow you to take only the courses needed for certification, rather than a full degree program.
 According to the MCBAP, anyone with a Master's Degree or license at a Master's level in psychology, social work, counseling, or marriage and family therapy with a clinical application may seek this certification as a CAADC (Certified Advanced Alcohol and Drug Counselor).

 - Hold a bachelor's degree from an accredited undergraduate institution.